 If you can hold off on your beach break until September, you'll be rewarded with emptier beaches, cheaper flights and accommodation, and slightly cooler temperatures so you can easily sight-see between sunbathing sessions.

-It's also an ideal time to do a road trip in Portugal - just make sure you know the rules of the road before you go!
+It's also an ideal time to do a road trip in Portugal or combine it with Spain if you have more time!

 Temperatures remain comfortable in October, with a little more humidity and more frequent rain showers signalling that beach season is coming to an end.

 October is, however, a great month to explore the cities and rural areas of the country, with temperatures warm enough to spend a lot of time outdoors - just remember to pack a raincoat!

 Although participating in a marathon isn't most people's idea of a relaxing holiday, cheering on the runners of the Lisbon Marathon, which goes from Cascais to Parque das Nacoes in October, is a nice addition to an October Lisbon city break.

 Aside from the marathon, this is another pretty laid-back month as far as events go in Portugal, so travel now if you're in the market for uninterrupted sightseeing.

 Portugal's winter weather arrives in November, but temperatures rarely go below around 10°C, so it's still more than pleasant to have a wander round the cities going between the sights.